PWNAGERobotics/ScoutingPASS/README.md

   * Details on how to use ScoutingPASS with Google Sheets spreadsheet

 <p align="right">(<a href="#top">back to top</a>)</p>
-<div id="live-demo"></div>
+<div id="live-app"></div>

-## Live Demo
+## Live Application
 This repository is hosted on GitHub Pages.
 You can view a live version of it here: https://PWNAGERobotics.github.io/ScoutingPASS.
-(You can host your ScoutingPASS application on GitHub Pages as well.)
+(You can host your version of the ScoutingPASS application on GitHub Pages as well.)

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="description"></div>